RM564246/fullstack-grid-takehome/DECISIONS.md

 - How does editing start? (double-click, F2, direct typing, all?)
   - One-click or double click.
 - What happens when user types directly?
-  - They overright the content previously in the cell.
+  - They overwrite the content previously in the cell.
 - How does editing end?
 (Enter, Tab, Esc, click away?)
   - Esc cancels what was edited during this selection and keeps whaat was previously there, Enter commits the value to the sheet and selects the cell below, Tab commits the value and moves to the Cell in the next column.
 - Will you show different states for viewing vs editing?
   - I'm not clear about this question, but one click shows the cell in the formular bar.
-If the user starts typing they overright the content.
+If the user starts typing they overwrite the content.

 ### Keyboard Navigation
 **Which keys do what?**
-- TODO: Arrow keys behavior?
+- Arrow keys behavior?
+  - Arrow keys navigate through the grid in the direction of the arrow
-- TODO: Tab/Shift+Tab?
+- Tab/Shift+Tab?
+  - Tab moves to the right, Shift+Tab moves to the left
-- TODO: Enter key (commit and move down, or just commit)?
+- Enter key (commit and move down, or just commit)?
+  - Commit and move down
-- TODO: Any shortcuts you're adding or skipping?
+- Any shortcuts you're adding or skipping?
+  - Esc to undo the current editing

 ### Technical Choices
 **How will you implement this?**
-- TODO: State management approach (useState, useReducer, context)?
+- State management approach (useState, useReducer, context)?
+  - I'm using zodstand as a state manager.
+This library is a lighter approach than Redux
-- TODO: How will you handle focus management?
+- How will you handle focus management?
+  - useRef and useEffect Hooks
-- TODO: Event handler strategy (bubbling vs individual)?
+- Event handler strategy (bubbling vs individual)?
+  - Individual event handling

 ## Priority 2: Visual Design Decisions

 ### Visual Hierarchy
 **How will users understand the interface?**
-- TODO: How do headers differ from data cells?
+- How do headers differ from data cells?
+  - Typography and design hierarchy through colors
-- TODO: How does selected cell stand out?
+- How does selected cell stand out?
+  - A bright blue border outlines the selected cell
-- TODO: How do formulas vs values look different?
+- How do formulas vs values look different?
+  - Formula cells have a slightly diffent background color
-- TODO: Error state appearance?
+- Error state appearance?
+  - Error cells appear with a light red background

 ### Spacing System
 **Your grid dimensions:**
-- TODO: Cell width and height?
+- Cell width and height?
+  - width and height are fixed
-- TODO: Padding inside cells?
+- Padding inside cells?
+  - No
-- TODO: Grid gaps or borders?
+- Grid gaps or borders?
+  - No gaps, light gray borders
-- TODO: Why these specific measurements?
+- Why these specific measurements?
+  - They staty true to my vision of what the design should look like based on the references given.

 ### Color Palette
 **Your chosen colors:**